I'm Honey!

 Your next step is to put yourself in control of your money and establish financial goals.
 Ask yourself, “Why do I need money, and why do I want to achieve financial freedom?”

 Take a piece of paper and pen and physically write down the financial goals you want to achieve.
-For instance, say you want to plan on paying off all your credit card debt and get your retirement account to $100,000 before you turn 60.
+For instance, say you want to plan on paying off all your credit card debt and get your retirement account to $100,000 before you turn 60 to grow your nest egg for future security.
 It helps me to have a goal planner or journal.

 Even though the goal you set for yourself might not happen in a month, it’ll make it way easier to achieve financial freedom after 50 when you know your debt to income ratio and have actionable goals set to work towards.
 All goals are achievable when you break them into small steps and create a plan to take action.
+You can count backward from your target date to set milestones and track your progress.
 I have created an amazing workbook to help guide you as you set goals.
 Download it for FREE here.

 reach your goals, download Honey Good's new workbook.